Most Founders Pick the Wrong Cofounder Coach (Here's How to Get It Right)

 Choose informal assessment if:

-You're wary of being over-labeled or put into boxes
+You're wary of being labeled or put into boxes

 You've had negative experiences with assessments in the past

-Formal assessments can accelerate insight—they give you vocabulary for discussing differences and can reveal blind spots quickly.
+Formal assessments can accelerate insight—they give you vocabulary for discussing differences.
 But they're not for everyone.
-Some teams feel constrained by labels or resist the implication that their dynamics can be captured in a framework.

-Before diving into coaching styles, step back and diagnose what's actually happening in your partnership.
-Different problems require different approaches:
+Before evaluating coaching styles, step back and diagnose what's happening in your partnership.

-If you're struggling with decision-making or strategy alignment: Look for directive coaches with business experience who can provide frameworks and structure.
+If you're struggling with decision-making or strategic alignment: Look for directive coaches with business experience who can provide frameworks.

-If you're in active conflict or considering separation: You need reactive coaching from someone who specializes in repair and has experience with high-stakes situations.
+If you're in active conflict or considering separation: You need reactive coaching from someone who specializes in repair and high-stakes situations.

-If things are generally good but you want to stay that way: Proactive coaching with less frequent sessions can help you build resilience before problems arise.
+If things are generally good but you want to stay that way: Proactive coaching with less frequent sessions can help you build resilience.

 Fit Matters More Than Credentials

 Use these seven dimensions as a guide, not a rigid checklist.
-You might even want to rank them by importance with your cofounder and use that to focus your search.
+Rank them by importance with your cofounder and use that to focus your search.

-And if you're not sure what you need?
-That's actually okay.
+If you're not sure what you need, that's okay.
 A good coach will help you clarify that in an initial conversation.
-The worst thing you can do is avoid getting help because you can't perfectly articulate what type of help you need.